Enabling NetOps-SecOps Collaboration

 How NETSCOUT Helps

-NETSCOUT believes in achieving comprehensive visibility without boarders by enabling a single source of smart network-derived data, which we call Smart Data, for more efficient service assurance and cybersecurity.
+NETSCOUT believes in achieving comprehensive visibility without borders by enabling a single source of smart network-derived data, which we call Smart Data, for more efficient service assurance and cybersecurity.
 With a single source of shared data, both NetOps and SecOps can view the same network-derived data, with a lens on network and application performance via nGeniusONE and a lens on cybersecurity via Omnis Cyber Intelligence, and can collaborate and quickly act on that data to prevent further damage to the organization.